-Richard M. faced a grim outlook on life when doctors diagnosed him with mesothelioma in 2012.
-He had one year to live.
+In July 2012, Richard M. faced a grim outlook on life.
+Doctors diagnosed him with mesothelioma.
+He had 12 months to live.

 The 60-year-old praises that clinical trial for extending his life expectancy beyond his initial prognosis.
 He also knows his participation in the study provides hope for others seeking a cure for the rare, asbestos-related cancer.

-Despite the path of hope clinical trials pave for thousands of people diagnosed with deadly mesothelioma, there are many road blocks along the way: Few mesothelioma clinical trials, lack of funding, long-distance travel to cancer centers, low participation among patients and researchers, misconceptions and an overwhelming lack of awareness.
+Despite the path of hope clinical trials pave for thousands of people diagnosed with deadly mesothelioma, there are many road blocks along the way: Few mesothelioma clinical trials, lack of funding, long-distance travel to cancer centers, low patient and researcher participation, misconceptions and an overwhelming lack of awareness.

 Richard chose the unknown.